deviceinsight/ux4iot-docs/setup/create-ux4iot-instance.md

-# Create your Subioto Instance
+# Create your ux4iot Instance

-Subioto is installed in your Azure subscription as a Managed Application.
+ux4iot is installed in your Azure subscription as a Managed Application.
 Billing will be handled via your Microsoft subscription.

 ### Creating via the Portal UI